bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BandWidth_3qGbr0Q199cuUUYiO3nY0i/Documentation.md

-Indicate the bandwidth of the access point in Hz.
+Indicates the bandwidth for telecommunication of the device.